Jack of All Trades #

 Before diving into anything, I want to level with you, teaching web development is hard for two big reasons:

 Going up a step, if you want to make an interactive page or want to add some flair to your site, you’ll need some real understanding.
 But if you want to make full-blow interactive dynamic website, like YouTube or Facebook, that will require way more skill.
 If you’re managing user data, you’ll need to know about encryption and probably how to manage a database.
-If you’re making something that serves a lot of data you’ll need to worry about Content Distribution Networks (CDNs), if the site being down can make customers angry, you’ll have to worry about redundancy, backups, DDOS protection, etc. There’s really a huge variety of hats that you need to wear if you want to single-handedly manage something with a lot of features, especially if money is involved.
+If you’re making something that serves a lot of data you’ll need to worry about Content Distribution Networks (CDNs), if the site being down can make customers angry, you’ll have to worry about redundancy, backups, DDOS protection, etc. There’s a huge variety of hats that you need to wear if you want to single-handedly manage something with a lot of features, extra so if money is involved.

 So, what will you need to know?